 On this trip, we were hiking around 160 km from Germany to Italy.
-The difficult part was however not the distance but walking up and down a mountain on a daily basis.
-The E5 initially starts from Konstanz (Germany) and ends in Verona (Italy).
-However, most hikers start the tour from Oberstdorf – since this is the part where you are actually in the Alps – and finish the tour in Meran.
+However, the difficult part was not the distance but ascending and descending the mountain daily.
+The E5 starts officially from Konstanz in Germany and ends in Verona in Italy.
+However, most hikers start the tour from Oberstdorf, as this is the part where you are actually in the Alps and finish the tour in Meran.

 The trip across the Alps took us six days, and we were walking about 10 hours a day.
-Concerning the costs, you can calculate about 20 EUR per night to stay in a hut excluding food (which would be another 15-20 EUR for breakfast and dinner at the hut).
+It was also not that expensive as we just spent about 20 EUR per night to stay in huts excluding food (which adds another 15-20 EUR for breakfast and dinner).

-From Oberstdorf, you reach Austria via the Unteren Madeljoch and continue via the Allgäuer, Lechtaler and Ötztaler Alps until you reach Italy via the Timmelsjoch.
-From there your way continues in South Tyrol until you reach Bozen.
-The highlight of the tour is, e.g., the Geigenkamm and the Pitztal (where you come to an altitude of 3000 m).
+From Oberstdorf, we reached Austria via the Unteren Madeljoch and continue through the Allgäuer, Lechtaler and Ötztaler Alps until we reached Italy via the Timmelsjoch.
+From there, our way continued in South Tyrol until we reached Bozen.

 Highlights of the trip

-We started our ascent in Oberstdorf along a Glacier.
-Fortunately, it didn’t rain.
-Otherwise, it would have been quite slippery walking up in the mud and scree.
-At some point, we reached the border of Germany and Austria where we saw a boundary post which has been shot at.
+We started our ascent in Oberstdorf along a glacier.
+Luckily it didn’t rain.
+Otherwise, it would have been pretty slippery to hike high in the mud.
+We reached the border between Germany and Austria, where we saw a border post that was shot at.

-We had a fantastic view of the moon in the sky watching our steps up to the Memminger Hut where we enjoyed our dinner together with other hikers.
+We had a fantastic view of the moon in the sky when we saw our steps to the Memminger Hütte, where we had our dinner together with other hikers.

-On the next day, after an excellent breakfast, we had to walk again over scree on our way from the Memminger Hut to Zams which was our deepest descent on tour – 1825 m.
-We were awarded again with stunning scenery, clear mountain lakes, and ice on our trail to Zams.
+The next day, after an excellent breakfast, we hiked from the Memminger Hütte to Zams, our deepest descent on tour – 1825 m.
+However, we were rewarded with a breathtaking landscape and clear mountain lakes.

-From Zams we walked most of the day in a valley.
-The first part was not very demanding, and you could also take a bus instead of walking 30 km through the Pitztal.
-However, our goal was not to use any transportation until we reach our destination.
-There were also cows that crossed our way and they made a friendly impression on us.
+From Zams, we hiked in a valley for most of the day.
+The first part was not very demanding, and we could have taken a bus instead of walking 30 km through the Pitztal.
+However, our goal was not to use any means of transport until we reach our destination.
+Some cows also crossed our path and made a friendly impression on us.

-The Braunschweiger Hut – located at an altitude of 2.759 m.
-The landscape reminded me of astronauts walking on the moon.
-We went straight into the hut and energized ourselves with Austrian pastries and some cold drinks.
+Closer to the Braunschweiger Hut at an altitude of 2.759 m, the landscape looked slightly like the moon.
+We went straight into the hut and had Austrian pastries and some cold drinks.

-As we continued our trip, we came across the Wildspitze, which is with its 3.768m the highest mountain of North Tyrol 3.768 m.
-Again scree and lakes.
-Also breathing was a little bit more demanding at this altitude.
+As we continued our trip, we came across the Wildspitze, with its 3.768m, the highest mountain of North Tyrol 3.768 m.
+There were lakes, and breathing was also a little bit more demanding at this altitude.

-On the way to Zwieselstein, we reached the highest point of the tour – the Pitztaler Jöchel with 2995 m.
-We had to walk over a Glacier.
-My Suunto Core helped a bit to estimate the altitude and the time still needed to reach our destination.
-2993 m was the highest spot where we have been on this hike.
+On the way to Zwieselstein, we reached the highest tour point, the Pitztaler Jöchel with 2995 m.
+Then, we had to walk over to a Glacier.
+I was looking at my Suunto Core to estimate the altitude and time needed to reach our destination.
+2993 m was the highest spot on this trip.

-And then we reached the Timmelsjoch (2.509 m), which is located between Zwieselstein and Moos, and the border between Austria and Italy.
+And then we reached the Timmelsjoch (2.509 m), located between Zwieselstein and Moos, and the border between Austria and Italy.
 We had terrible weather.
 It was cold and rainy.
-In Moos we had a break at the Pfändler Alm.
-From the Pfändler Alm to the Meraner Hut, we had the longest ascent on our tour – from 1.345 m
+In Moos, we had a break at the Pfändler Alm.

 to 2.781 m.
-And again we were rewarded with an excellent panoramic view from the peak of the Kreuzjoch.
-Below the view towards the Dolomites in South Tyrol.
+And again, we were rewarded with a scenic view from the peak of the Kreuzjoch.
+In the picture below, you can see the Dolomites in South Tyrol.